cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 Why Use Terraform?
 ~~~~~~~~~~~~~~~~~~

 `Terraform <https://www.terraform.io/>`_ allows you to manage the entire lifecycle of your AWS cloud infrastructure using `infrastructure as code (IAC) <https://en.wikipedia.org/wiki/Infrastructure_as_code>`_.
-That means declaring infrastructure components in configuration files that are then used by Terraform to provision, adjust and tear down your AWS cloud infrastructure.
+That means declaring infrastructure resources in configuration files that are then used by Terraform to provision, adjust and tear down your AWS cloud infrastructure.
 There are tangential benefits to using IAC.

 1. **Maintain all of your backend configuration data in a single location**.
 This allows you to take a more holistic, top-down approach to planning and managing your backend resources, which leads to more reliable service for your users.
 2. **Leverage git**.
 This is a big deal!
 Managing your backend as IAC means you can track individual changes to your configuration over time.
 More importantly, it means you can reverse backend configuration changes that didn't go as planned.